whyvez/auth0-angular/README.md

 #### auth.profile

 This property contains the profile from the user. **This will be filled after the user has logged in successfully**.
-If you want to use information from `auth.profile` only after the user is logged in, you can just do a `$watch` on this property to wait until it's set.
+If you want to use information from `auth.profile` only after the user is logged in, you can just do a `$watch` on this property to wait until it's set. **Returns a promise**.

 #### auth.isAuthenticated